 Rigatoni alla Zidane

-No restaurants in Turin breathe so much Juventus as Ristorante da Angelino at Corso Moncalieri 59, in a quiet part of the city east of the Po river.
-It has become sort of a picture museum with a the legendary players who had dinner here.
-The most proud are they with their friendship with Zinédine Zidane, in his time at Juventus child so much child at home that they even created his own dish on the menu: the rigatoni alla Zidane.
+There is no other restaurant in Turin that is through and through Juventus like Ristorante da Angelino at Corso Moncalieri 59, in a quiet part of the city east of the Po River.
+It has basically become a museum filled with photos of legendary players who had dinner here.
+They are most proud of their friendship with Zinédine Zidane, who in his time at Juventus ate here so regularly that they even created his own dish on the menu: the rigatoni alla Zidane.

 Giants on the pitch and in the kitchen

-There's two things you can always chat about in Italy: football and food.
+There are two things you can always chat about in Italy: football and food.
 Several players even combine these two things.
-Leonardo Bonucci opened in 2021 the fancy Levè at Corso Galileo Ferraris 45.
-One of his most illustrious predecessors, Cira Ferrara, brought a piece of his home town Naples to the north of Italy.
+In 2021, Leonardo Bonucci opened the fancy Levè at Corso Galileo Ferraris 45.
+And Cira Ferrara, another former player, brought a piece of his home town Naples to the north of Italy.
 At Corso Vinzaglio 17 he owns Ristorante da Ciro, a typical Neapolitan pizzeria.

 CSI Juventus at Corso Galileo Ferraris 32

-Bonucci's is direct opposite a detached villa.
-An infamous place, because at Corso Galileo Ferraris 32 used to be the head quarter of Juve, and unfolded the giant Calciopoli match fixing scandal.
-Juventus' director Luciano Moggi 'arranged' the league titles of 2005 and 2006 by fixing the appoints of designated referees to Juve's matches.
-By publicized phone taps, they finally got in trouble.
-It's also the place where former left back Gianluca Pessotto, suffering mental health problems, jumped of the roof - which he miraculously survived - after which he remarkably picked up his job as team manager again.
+Directly opposite Bonucci's restaurant is a villa.
+An infamous place, because Corso Galileo Ferraris 32 used to be the headquarter of Juve.
+This is where the giant Calciopoli match-fixing scandal unfolded.
+Juventus' director Luciano Moggi 'arranged' the league titles of 2005 and 2006 by fixing who was the referee for Juve's matches.
+When phone taps leaked, they finally got in trouble.
+It's also the place where former left-back and then Juventus team manager Gianluca Pessotto, who was suffering from mental health problems, jumped off the roof.
+He miraculously survived and remarkably continued his job as a team manager again shortly after.

 La Bottega del Tifoso

-At the Via Cremona 2 you'll find La Bottega del Tifoso, a real Juventus restaurant.
+On Via Cremona 2, you'll find La Bottega del Tifoso, a proper Juventus restaurant.
 Everything is striped in black and white, from the couches to the floor and the walls.
-You'd almost get a headache from it, but the food is good and affordable.
+It almost gives you a headache, but the food is good and affordable.

 Tickets for The Old Lady

-Just before kick-off, a sea of black and white led by a lead singer, sing the club hymne ‘Storia Di Un Grande Amore’.
+Just before kick-off, a sea of black and white led by a lead singer, sing the club's anthem ‘Storia Di Un Grande Amore’.

-Want to go there?
-You can order tickets for home games of Juventus at the official website of the club.
-Ordering is easily, although a visit to Juventus is not particular cheap.
+Want to experience this?
+You can order tickets for the home games of Juventus on the club's official website.
+Ordering is easy, although a visit to Juventus is not particularly cheap.

 How to get there

-The Allianz Stadium lays in the north of Turin and is good accessible by car via the A55.
+The Allianz Stadium is in the northern part of Turin and is well accessible by car via the A55.
 You can park your car at one of the giant parking lots around the stadium, where you can reserve your spot in advance on the official site.

-By public transport you take metro 1 to stop Bernini: from here, you take a shuttle bus to the stadium.
-Tram stop Pervinche is a 10 minute-walk away from the Allianz Stadium: here passes tramline 3, from where it's a 30 minute-trip to the city centre of Turin.
+By public transport, you take Metro 1 to station Bernini: from here, you take a shuttle bus to the stadium.
+Tram stop Pervinche is a ten minute walk from the Allianz Stadium, which tramline 3 can take you to from the city centre in 30 minutes.

 Images: Shutterstock